avaughn271/AdmixtureBayes/README.md

 ## Installation

-AdmixtureBayes can be downloaded by running the commands
+AdmixtureBayes can be downloaded from this GitHub repo by running the following command:
 ```bash
 $ git clone https://github.com/avaughn271/AdmixtureBayes
 ```